To, The Members NOVYRA PHARMACHEM LIMITED

 Purpose of this Policy:

-The company has adopted this Policy on appointment and remuneration of the Directors, Key Managerial Personnel and Senior Management (the "Policy") as required by the provisions of Section 178 of the Companies Act, 2013 (the "Act") and Regulation 19 of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+The company has adopted this Policy on appointment and remuneration of the Directors, Key Managerial Personnel and Senior Management (the Policy) as required by the provisions of Section 178 of the Companies Act, 2013 (the Act) and Regulation 19 of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.

 The purpose of this Policy is to establish and govern the procedure applicable:

-b) To ensure that remuneration to Directors, KMP and Senior Management involves a balance between fixed and incentive pay reflecting short and long-term performance objectives appropriate to the working of the Company and its goals.
+a) To evaluate the performance of the members of the Board. b) To ensure that remuneration to Directors, KMP and Senior Management involves a balance between fixed and incentive pay reflecting short and long-term performance objectives appropriate to the working of the Company and its goals. c) To retain, motivate and promote talent and to ensure long term sustainability of talented managerial persons and create competitive advantage.

 The Committee should ensure that the level and composition of remuneration is reasonable and sufficient to attract, retain and motivate Directors of the quality required to run the Company successfully and the relationship of remuneration to performance is clear and meets appropriate performance benchmarks.